-\ Under multivariate ellipticity, extreme portfolio quantiles (aka Value-at-Risk, "VaR", aka "Capital") can be calculated asymptotically with the 'square root rule,' where portfolio VaR=Capital = $\sqrt{VRV'}$ where V = vector of p VaRs (quantiles) and R = correlation matrix of dimension p (see Tao et al., 2019, and Frachot et al., 2001).
+^{} Under multivariate ellipticity, extreme portfolio quantiles (aka Value-at-Risk, "VaR", aka "Capital") can be calculated asymptotically with the 'square root rule,' where portfolio $VaR=Capital = \sqrt{VRV'}$ where V=VaR (quantiles) and R=Capital correlation matrix of dimension P (see Tao et al., 2019, and Frachot et al., 2001).
 While this does not hold under other distributions, its distribution under Step 3. still should be identical to that of Step 4., so they are presented for comparison purposes.
 All 99VaR's are set to \$50m herein: when different marginals are used, they are scaled so that 99VaR = \$50m.